EdJoPaTo/website-stalker-example/sites/org-purpose-economy-en.md

  A new economy is **possible.** We’re enabling its **pioneers.**

+Purpose & the Foundation for Steward-Ownership are hosting a big conference on steward-ownership on **September 5th & 6th, 2022.**

+[Click here](https://calendar.google.com/event?action=TEMPLATE&tmeid=MnRrYmw4cHJkN25zZnVncDZiNHBrNnRlcHMgaGFsbG9wdXJwb3NlQHB1cnBvc2UuYWc&tmsrc=hallopurpose%40purpose.ag) to save the date in your calendar already or visit the [conference 2022 website](https://www.steward-ownership2022.org/en)for more information.

+We look forward to seeing you there!

 A more equitable and sustainable economy is possible.
 We enable the pioneering founders, business leaders, and investors who are building it, by re-envisioning the nature of corporate ownership.

 [](https://www.business-punk.com/2018/10/ecosia/)